AnonymousAxolotl1234/logistic_growth/README.md

 ##### Figure 4.
 Logistic function with predefined parameters obtained from linear model over data points from data set.
 <img width="643" alt="image" src="https://github.com/user-attachments/assets/99412278-e379-43b1-9569-c90c639af137">

+This confirms that our linear models have correctly determined the logistic parameters underlying the dataset, as they perfectly map back onto the datapoints.
+This gives us interpolation and extrapolation powers which are very useful for downstream analysis.

 ### QUESTION TWO